ad3002/PyExp/README.md

-# TinyExp: a microframework for small computational experiments
+# PyExp: a microframework for small computational experiments

 ## Contents